All You Need To Know About P2P Lending In Malaysia

 Yes, you do.
 If you are a Malaysian tax resident, you need to declare the interest that you have earned when you file your taxes.

-Here’s how the P2P lending platforms in Malaysians compare:
+Here’s how the P2P financing platforms in Malaysians compare:

 |Name||Launched||Default rate||Minimum investment||Fees|